AvaProtocol/OAK-docs/_docs/setup-collator-node.md

 ### Step 4: Sync your node
 Please ensure that both the relay chain block number and parachain block number are up to the latest block number.
 The logs will indicate whether or not the nodes are fully synced.
 While you're blocks are syncing, monitor the initialization, especially for the first few lines to ensure that you are pointing to the correct network.
-If you run into any issues, head over to the [OAK Discord](https://discord.gg/7W9UDvsbwh) for help.
+If you run into any issues, head over to the [Ava Protocol Discord](https://discord.gg/7W9UDvsbwh) for help.

 ### Step 5: Onboard your collator
 Once you're fully synced, you're ready to on-board as a collator.
 Proceed to this page to move forward and to start producing blocks.
 [How to register as a collator](../collators/#how-to-register-as-a-collator)